Sharp and Shooting Pain in the Little Toe

 If there is anything else going on with your toe like a 5th toe bunion, a 5th toe hammer toe or 5th toe swelling, following this treatment guide on 5th toe problems.
 The following link will provide a treatment guide based on what is causing your pain.
 This guide will help you both diagnose and treat your problem!

-Calluses are thick patches of skin that appear in sites of friction against the shoe, the floor or any other part of the foot.
-The danger is a blister can form underneath the callus!
+Calluses: Calluses are thick patches of skin that appear in sites of friction against the shoe, the floor or any other part of the foot.
+The danger is that a blister can form underneath the callus!
+Click on this page for more information!

-This is when you toe looks really big and as if though its popping out at the base.
+Little Toe Bunion (Bunionette): If you have a bunionette, your little toe will look really big and as if though it is popping out at the base.

 Ball of the foot: